MirrorVista

 • Stud finder (optional)

-• Heavy-duty adhesive strips (such as 3M Command strips)
+• Heavy-duty adhesive strips (like 3M Command Strips)

 • Mirror mounting clips (non-invasive options)